dmitry-tupelo/TestApp/README.md

 in case of any issues contact me dima.moiseenko89@gmail.com or TG @dmoiseenko

 TODO:
-1. add more responsive
+svg
+Input component
+gradient for button

+Nice to have
-2. i18n for text strings
+i18n for text strings
-3. improve behavior for next button on Keyboard
+improve behavior for next button on Keyboard
-4. Input component
-5. general styles